Trevorton27/brendonHllCalculator/README.md

 - The "Memory" feature is activated by pressing "M+", "M-" or "MR".
 "M+" will perform the displayed calculation if possible before storing the value.
 The number can be recalled by pressing "MR" either before an Operator (+, -, x, /) or after.
 Pressing "M+" while a value is displayed on screen will replace the stored value.

-- The "(+/-)" toggles the sign of the most recent operand.
+- The "(+/-)" toggles the sign of the most recent operand and can be pressed at any time with the same effect.

 - To proactively prevent a common error, the user is restricted from inputting more than one decimal per number.